 Paying for multiple expensive tools is painful enough, but the added frustration (and wasted developer or operations time) trying to make them actually work together is a major source of disappointment.

-Glitches, data sync problems, poor lead routing between systems, and lack of seamless integration are common complaints, adding hidden costs and headaches to the already steep subscription fees.
+Users commonly complain about glitches, data sync problems, poor lead routing between systems, and lack of seamless integration, which add hidden costs and headaches to the already steep subscription fees.

 Data lock-in

-Perhaps the final disappointment: after investing significantly in a platform and building your processes around it, discovering that it's difficult or impossible to export your own data if you want to switch providers feels like adding insult to injury.
-This lack of portability isn't unique to sales automation; it's common across SaaS products.
+The final disappointment: after investing significantly in a platform, you discover it's difficult or impossible to export your own data if you want to switch providers.
+This lack of portability appears commonly across SaaS products, including sales automation.
 Still, it's a real and common issue that leaves users feeling trapped, regardless of their satisfaction with the tool.

 7 Outbound sales automation tools for saving SDRs time